 Programming was developed and an instructional plan was created by the best in our community!
 Our founding board worked cooperatively with the Brantford Police Services, Brant County OPP and Six Nations Police, Brantford Fire Department, Brant County Fire Department, Six Nations Fire Department, the Grand Erie District School Board, the Brant Haldimand Norfolk Catholic District School Board, Six Nations, Mohawk College and Health unit officials.

 In September 2005 the Children’s Safety Village of Brant officially opened it’s doors to students.
-Programs are offered to students from K to 8.
+Programmes are offered to students from K to 8.
 We provide a unique environment where interactive, hands-on learning can take place to ensure retention which is essential in emergency situations!

 In the 2 years prior to the pandemic, over 13,000 children completed our life-saving safety programmes.
 Topics are age appropriate and include: personal safety, fire safety, bicycle safety, science of fire, internet safety, when you’re in charge of fire safety (kids home alone or babysitters) and social media safety.
 All our programs are taught by professional fire fighters and police with the support of volunteers.